aws/aws-eks-best-practices/content/scalability/docs/kcp_monitoring.md

 These requests are all under the one second mark, which is a good indication that the control plane is handling requests in a timely fashion.
 But what if that was not the case?

 The format we are using in the above API Request Duration is a heatmap.
-What’s nice about the heatmap format, is that it tells us the timeout value for the API by default (60 sec).
+What's nice about the heatmap format, is that it tells us the timeout value for the API by default (60 sec).
 However, what we really need to know is at what threshold should this value be of concern before we reach the timeout threshold.
 For a rough guideline of what acceptable thresholds are we can use the upstream Kubernetes SLO, which can be found [here](https://github.com/kubernetes/community/blob/master/sig-scalability/slos/slos.md#steady-state-slisslos)

 !!! tip
     Notice the max function on this statement?
-When using metrics that are aggregating multiple servers (by default two API servers on EKS) it’s important not to average those servers together.
+When using metrics that are aggregating multiple servers (by default two API servers on EKS) it's important not to average those servers together.

 ### Asymmetrical traffic patterns
 What if one API server [pod] was lightly loaded, and the other heavily loaded?
 If we averaged those two numbers together we might misinterpret what was happening.
 For example, here we have three API servers but all of the load is on one of these API servers.
 As a rule anything that has multiple servers such as etcd and API servers should be broken out when investing scale and performance issues.